jupitercow/Sewn-In-Simple-Social-Optimization/readme.txt

 == Changelog ==

+= 1.0.2 - 2017-09-02 =

+*   Removed array short syntax, updated meta style.

 = 1.0.1 - 2017-08-30 =

-*   Added to WordPress.org Repo
+*   Added to WordPress.org Repo.

 = 1.0.0 - 2017-02-29 =

 *   Initial split off of the SEO plugin.

 == Upgrade Notice ==

+= 1.0.2 =
+Removed array short syntax, so that we can now support WordPress PHP requirements (5.2.4).

 = 1.0.1 =
 This is the first version in the Wordpress repository.